Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

 A mortgage is essentially a type of bank loan.
 It is used when obtaining a property or in conjunction with property previously purchased.
 It allows you to purchase a home using credit obtained from a bank, building society or finance house.
 You can also raise

 money using a property you already own as security.
-This credit is repaid over a set period of time (30 years is a common example) and a mortgage will usually be offered for a percentage of the value of the property – the most common of which is an 80 per cent mortgage.
+This credit is repaid over a set period of time (30 years is a common example) and a mortgage will usually be offered for a percentage of the value of the property – 80% is a common example.

 Types of mortgage